x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * .cs file been re-dev by `x0xr00t`.
 *
 # Issues
-* Feel free to sent in issue tickets but immma not solving it any more after this latest stabile release!!!
+* Feel free to sent in issue tickets but immma not solving it any more after this latest stable release!!!

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.